qizhit/fabflix/README.md

 6. Checkout Page
    - The Shopping Cart allows customers to add movies for purchase, including multiple copies of each.
 7. Payment Page
-   - customers enter credit card details, then submit the order.
+   - Customers enter credit card details, then submit the order.
    - Records successful payments and displays a confirmation page; if payment fails, provides an error prompt.

-## Substring matching design
-The substring matching feature in the MovieListServlet is designed to provide flexible search options for users by allowing partial matches on movie titles, directors, and star names.
-This is implemented using SQL LIKE queries with wildcard characters (%), enabling users to find results that match their input in various ways.
-**Matching Patterns**:
-- Starts with ('ABC%'): Matches titles starting with "ABC".
-- Contains ('%AN%'): Matches text containing "AN" anywhere.
-- Ends with ('%XYZ'): Matches names ending with "XYZ".
+8. Confirmation Page
+   - Show order details including sale ID, movies purchased and the quantities, and total price after successfully placing a order.

 ## AWS Deployment
 This application is deployed on an AWS EC2 instance, which is configured with the necessary software to support the application, including: